Axeloooo/Notebook/src/chapters/Machine_Learning/README.md

 ### Bias and Variance

-- Bias: The difference between the model's predicted value and the actual value. `High bias` model tend to `underfit` the data, meaning they cannot capture the complexity or patterns in the data.
+- **Bias**: The difference between the model's predicted value and the actual value. `High bias` model tend to `underfit` the data, meaning they cannot capture the complexity or patterns in the data.

-- Variance: The sensitivity of the model to changes in the training data. `High variance` models tend to `overfit` the data, meaning they cannot generalize well to new or unseen data.
+- **Variance**: The sensitivity of the model to changes in the training data. `High variance` models tend to `overfit` the data, meaning they cannot generalize well to new or unseen data.

 ![Bias and Variance](./images/image16.png)